CompoSecure, Inc. (CMPO) Suffers a Larger Drop Than the General Market: Key Insights

 In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.09 per share and a revenue of $416.09 million, indicating changes of +12.37% and +6.52%, respectively, from the former year.

-Investors should also note any recent changes to analyst estimates for CompoSecure, Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for CompoSecure, Inc. These revisions help to show the ever-changing nature of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 CompoSecure, Inc. is currently a Zacks Rank #2 (Buy).

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 67, putting it in the top 27% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 87, finds itself in the top 35% echelons of all 250+ industries.

 The Zacks Industry Rank is ordered from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.